DaimEjaz/Cinema-Seat-Booking-App/README.md

 # Cinema-Seat-Booking-App
-A UI that shows the taken, available &amp; selected seats as well as show the price for seats for the move choosen
+A UI that shows the taken, available &amp; selected seats as well as displays the price depending on the movie choosen